pearlbox/pearls-of-elixir/README.md

  2. Allow a user to submit a pearl via GitHub PRs
  3. Allow users to upvote/downvote
  4. Allow users to comment/discuss

+## Contributing

+Contributing a new pearl?
+Please open a new PR, one for each pearl.